SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     set
     type

 ..
-QUESTION: How was this list of keywords derived?
+NOTE: This list of context-sensitive keywords is derived from the file "swift/include/swift/AST/Attr.def"

 * Keywords reserved in particular contexts:
   ``associativity``,